m1randa26/task-manager/db/info.md

-# Información
+# Information
-Esta carpeta contiene el producto final de la aplicación
+This file contains the result of the final product